 When sex after hysterectomy is so painful that you want to avoid it at all cost, it’s time to talk to a doctor.
 We separate two types of pain, one at entering the vagina and the other at deep penetration.
 Pain at entering is often caused by lack of lubrication or an infection.
 For some women the fear of pain makes it impossible to relax, causing involuntary spasms of the vaginal wall (vaginism).
 In this case, a vaginal dilator can help you to gently lengthen the vagina and to relax the pelvic floor muscles.

 6. Orgasm after hysterectomy

 Finally, many women wonder if they can still have an orgasm.
 Will the feeling be the same as before the operation?
-A lack of sex drive and sensation is sometimes the reason that some women find it difficult to get aroused and reach an orgasm.
-Orgasm is for some less intense as they cannot feel orgasmic spasms of the uterus anymore, and limiting feelings to the vaginal wall and clitoris.
+Sometimes anxiety or depression is the reason women find it hard to get aroused or are unable to have an orgasm.
+Some women confess that their orgasms are not as intense as before which may have to do with the absence of pleasurable uterine contractions.

 If you experience any kind of sexual dysfunction due to your surgery talk to your healthcare provider.
 Don’t let your marriage needlessly suffer from the side effects of a hysterectomy.

 Do respect that your body needs to recover not only physically but also emotionally.